How long does the piano exam preparation process take in your studio? From start to finish – how long do your students spend working towards an exam?

 Download the Exam Prep Planner

-Subscribe to the newsletter and get the Painless Exam Preparation Planner
+Subscribe to updates and get the Painless Exam Preparation Planner

 Enter your details to subscribe to the newsletter for piano teachers with information, tips and offers.